prozilla-os/ProzillaOS/docs/design/README.md

 <img src="../../public/media/screenshots/Screenshot1.png"/>

+### Font

+The font used by ProzillaOS is [Poppins](https://fonts.google.com/specimen/Poppins) from Google Fonts by  Indian Type Foundry, Jonny Pinhorn.

-## UI Icons
+### UI Icons

-ProzillaOS uses [FontAwesome](https://fontawesome.com/) icons in its UI.
+ProzillaOS uses [Font Awesome](https://fontawesome.com/) icons in its UI.

-## App Icons
+### App Icons

-The apps use icons that are mostly modified versions of FontAwesome icons, designed by Prozilla.
+The apps use icons that are either modified versions of FontAwesome icons or originals, designed by Prozilla.

+### Color Palette

+The color palette is the [Canadian Palette](https://flatuicolors.com/palette/ca) from Flat UI Colors 2 by Ahmet Sulek.